 Never try to start the forklift by pushing or towing it.
 Pushing or towing the forklift can cause severe damage to the transmission

 - 1. Verify that the parking brake is engaged. - 2.
 Make sure that the Hydrostatic direction & speed control pedal is in neutral position. - 3.
-In cold condition turn the ignition key to position "Preheat" to preheat for 15 seconds. - 4.
-Press the accelerator pedal slightly and turn the ignition key to position "start", the engine should then start.
-Release the ignition key and let the engine run at idle. - 5.
-Check all control instruments immediately after starting up, when the engine is warm and at regular intervals during use, so as to detect any faults and to be able to correct them without any delay. - 6.
-If an instrument does not show the correct display, stop the engine and immediately carry out the necessary operations.
+In cold condition turn the ignition key to position "ON" and hold until indicator light turns off. - 4.
+Turn the key to the "ST" (Starting) position and the engine should start.
+Release the key immediately when the engine starts. - 5.
+Check to see that the oil pressure lamp and charge lamp are off.
+If the lamps are still on, immediately stop the engine, and determine the cause. - 6.
+Warm up the engine at medium speed without load.